 - Bahrain.
-Approximately 7,000 U.S. military personnel are based in Bahrain.
-Bahrain is home to the Naval Support Activity Bahrain and the U.S. Fifth Fleet, so most U.S. military personnel there belong to the U.S. Navy.
-A significant number of U.S. Air Force personnel operate out of Shaykh Isa Air Base, where F-16s, F/A-18s, and P-3 surveillance aircraft are stationed.
+Approximately 5,000 U.S. military personnel are based in Bahrain.
+Bahrain is home to Naval Support Activity Bahrain and the U.S. Fifth Fleet, so most U.S. military personnel there belong to the U.S. Navy.
+A significant number of U.S. Air Force personnel operate out of Shaykh Isa Air Base, where F-16s, F/A-18s, and P-8 surveillance aircraft are stationed.
 U.S. Patriot missile systems also are deployed to Bahrain.
-The deep-water port of Khalifa bin Salman is one of the few facilities in the Gulf that can accommodate U.S. aircraft carriers.61 - Saudi Arabia.
+The deep-water port of Khalifa bin Salman is one of the few facilities in the Gulf that can accommodate U.S. aircraft carriers. - Saudi Arabia.
 The U.S. withdrew the bulk of its forces from Saudi Arabia in 2003.
-Little information on the number of U.S. military personnel currently based there is available.
-However, the six-decade-old United States Military Training Mission to the Kingdom of Saudi Arabia, the fourdecade-old Office of the Program Manager of the Saudi Arabian National Guard Modernization Program, and the Office of the Program Manager-Facilities Security Force are based in Eskan Village Air Base approximately 13 miles south of the capital city of Riyadh.62 - Qatar.
-Approximately 10,000 U.S. personnel, mainly from the U.S. Air Force, are deployed in Qatar.63 The U.S. operates its Combined Air Operations Center at Al Udeid Air Base, which is one of the world's most important U.S. air bases.
+After the October 2019 attacks on Saudi Arabia's oil and natural gas facilities, the U.S. Defense Department deployed 3,000 additional troops and sent radar and missile systems to improve air defenses, an air expeditionary wing to support fighter aircraft, and two fighter squadrons in an effort to deter future attacks.76 This large-scale military buildup to counter Iran was reduced in May 2020 after the U.S. removed two Patriot missile batteries and dozens of troops that were deployed during the troop buildup.77 The six-decade-old United States Military Training Mission to the Kingdom of Saudi Arabia, the four-decade-old Office of the Program Manager of the Saudi Arabian National Guard Modernization Program, and the Office of the Program Manager-Facilities Security Force are based in Eskan Village Air Base approximately 13 miles south of the capital city of Riyadh.78 - Qatar.
+Approximately 10,000 U.S. personnel, mainly from the U.S. Air Force, are deployed in Qatar.
+The U.S. operates its Combined Air Operations Center at Al Udeid Air Base, which is one of the world's most important U.S. air bases.
 It is also the base from which the anti-ISIS campaign was headquartered.
-Heavy bombers, tankers, transports, and ISR aircraft operate from Al Udeid Air Base, which also serves as the forward headquarters of CENT-COM.
+Heavy bombers, tankers, transports, and ISR (intelligence, surveillance, and reconnaissance) aircraft operate from Al Udeid Air Base, which also serves as the forward headquarters of CENTCOM.
 The base houses prepositioned U.S. military equipment and is defended by U.S. Patriot missile systems.
 So far, the recent diplomatic moves by Saudi Arabia and other Arab states against Doha have not affected the United States' relationship with Qatar.

-Jordan.
-According to CENTCOM, Jordan "is one of our strongest and most reliable partners in the Levant sub-region."64 Although there are no U.S. military bases in Jordan, the U.S. has a long history of conducting training exercises in the country.
-Due to recent events in neighboring Syria, in addition to other military assets like fighter jets and air defense systems, more than 2,700 U.S. military personnel are deployed to Jordan.65
+• Jordan.
+According to CENTCOM, Jordan "is one of [America's] strongest and most reliable partners in the Levant sub-region."
+Although there are no U.S. military bases in Jordan, the U.S. has a long history of conducting training exercises in the country.
+Due to recent events in neighboring Syria, in addition to other military assets like fighter jets and air defense systems, "approximately 2,910 U.S. military personnel are deployed to Jordan."

-CENTCOM "directs and enables military operations and activities with allies and partners to increase regional security and stability in support of enduring U.S. interests."66 Execution of this mission is supported by four service component commands (U.S. Naval Forces Middle East [USNAVCENT]; U.S. Army Forces Middle East [USAFCENT]; U.S. Air Forces Middle East [USAFCENT]; and U.S. Marine Forces Middle East [MARCENT]) and one subordinate unified command (U.S. Special Operations Command Middle East [SOCCENT]).
+CENTCOM "directs and enables military operations and activities with allies and partners to increase regional security and stability in support of enduring U.S. interests."
+Execution of this mission is supported by four service component commands (U.S. Naval Forces Middle East [USNAVCENT]; U.S. Army Forces Middle East [USARCENT]; U.S. Air Forces Middle East [USAFCENT]; and U.S. Marine Forces Middle East [MARCENT]) and one subordinate unified command (U.S. Special Operations Command Middle East [SOCCENT]).